Deconstruction (building): Typical methods of deconstruction

 Deconstruction is commonly separated into two categories; structural and non-structural.
-Non-structural deconstruction, also known as “soft-stripping”, consists of reclaiming non-structural components, appliances, doors, windows, and finish materials.
+Non-structural deconstruction, also known as "soft-stripping", consists of reclaiming non-structural components, appliances, doors, windows, and finish materials.
 The reuse of these types of materials is commonplace and considered to be a mature market in many locales.

 Structural deconstruction involves dismantling the structural components of a building.
 Traditionally this had only been performed to reclaim expensive or rare materials such as used brick, dimension stone, and extinct wood.
 In antiquity, it was common to raze stone buildings and reuse the stone; it was also common to steal stones from a building that was not being totally demolished: this is the literal meaning of the word dilapidated.
 Used brick and dimension limestone, in particular, have a long tradition of reuse due to their durability and color changes over time.
 Recently, the rise of environmental awareness and sustainable building has made a much wider range of materials worthy of structural deconstruction.
 Low-end, commonplace materials such as dimensional lumber have become part of this newly emerging market.

-The United States military has utilized structural deconstruction in many of its bases.
+The United States military has used structural deconstruction in many of its bases.
 The construction methods of barracks, among other base structures, are usually relatively simple.
 They typically contained large amounts of lumber and used minimal adhesives and finish-work.
 In addition, the buildings are often identical, making the process of deconstructing multiple buildings much easier.
 Many barracks were the era prior to WWII, and have aged to the point where they now need to be torn down.
 Deconstruction was deemed very practical due to the abundance of labor the military has access to and the value of the materials themselves.

 Natural disasters, such as hurricanes, floods, tsunamis, and earthquakes often leave a vast amount of usable building materials in their wake.
 Structures that remain standing are often deconstructed to provide materials for rebuilding the region.